unconnected-dev/javascript-18/_udemy/understanding_es6_and_beyond/readme.txt

 Arrow Functions:
 Arrow functions are a more concise way to write function expressions in JavaScript.
 They are anonymous, meaning they do not have their own name.

+Symbols
+A symbol is a unique, immutable primitive value.
+The uniqueness of symbols helps to avoid conflicts that can occur when properties share the same name.
+In JavaScript, a symbol is a primitive data type, just like a string or number.